 During my time at ScienceAlert.com, I was instrumental in building one of the world’s biggest science publications.

-From 2014 to 2017, we grew Facebook fans from 4 million to 9 million, and monthly traffic from 1 million uniques to 17 million.
+Under my stewardship as Editor in Chief ( 2014 to 2017), we grew our Facebook fans from 4 million to 9 million, and monthly traffic from 1 million uniques to 17 million.
 Revenue doubled year-on-year, and the staff tripled.

 I developed and implemented strategies to take the brand from a blog model to a profitable publishing platform with multiple streams of revenue including CPM, native, product, and partnerships.